pavel-yarmaliuk/LeetCode/Algorithms/8StringToIntegerAtoi/8StrinToIntegerAtoiSolution.md

 <h2>Solution Intuition</h2>

 For solve this problem firstly we need to find left and right border.
-To find left border we need to remove all whitespaces from the string and then understand is our number positive or negative (be careful with case when before number input have "-" and "+" like "+-+111") we can do it after finding right border.
+To find left border we need to remove all whitespaces from the string and then understand is our number positive or negative (be careful with case when before number input have "-" and "+" like "+-+111").
-Right border we will find from lazy detected left border ```if string[0] == "-" or string[0] == "+"``` then we start from 1 index else we will start from 0 index.
+Right border we will find from left border ```if string[0] == "-" or string[0] == "+"``` then we start from 1 index else we will start from 0 index.
 This will continue until ```r < len(s) or string[r].isdigit()``` it means that or we will finish at the end of the string or our current ```s[r]``` will not be a number.
-After we founded right border we should finally identify left border by checking first character.
 Then we should check that value between left and right border is number.
 If not return 0 else check that we are not outgoing from Constraints and return result.